End of the World (1977 film): Reception

 Creature Feature found it to be cheap and plodding, giving it 1.5 out of 5 stars.
 TV Guide gave the movie 1 of 5 stars.
 Moria found the movie dull and legendarily bad, only worth viewing to see the early work of Charles Band, and gave the movie 1/2 of a star.
 It further said Lee gave a very good performance, much better than the movie deserved.

 Production

-Produced by Charles Band.
-Moria states that in an in an interview from the 1970s Lee said he was lied to about the quality of the film to be produced to get him to agree to star in the movie.
+The movie was produced by Z movie impresario Charles Band.
+Lee claimed subsequently that the producers misled him about the cast in order to secure his participation: